ELEVATE-Project/documents/src/docusaurus/docs/signing-up-as-a-mentor.md

 3. Select **Mentor** and tap **Continue**.

-4. Enter your Name, Email Id, Password, and the Secret Code.
+4. Enter your Name, Email ID, Password, and the Secret Code.

     > :::note
-     Enter the correct Email id.
+     Enter the correct Email ID.

 5. Tap on **Sign up as Mentor**.

-6. Enter the OTP sent to your email and tap **Verify and Login**.
+6. Enter the OTP sent to your registered email ID and tap **Verify and Login**.
     > :::tip
     > To receive a new OTP, tap **Resend OTP** or **If You Didn’t Receive the OTP!**.